Online Budget-Feasible Mechanism Design with Predictions: A Natural Prediction-Augmented Mechanism

 Before analyzing the approximation performance, we first establish all the other desirable properties of \Cref{mechanism:mono-sm-conv} in the following lemma. \begin{lemma} \Cref{mechanism:mono-sm-conv} is universally truthful, budget-feasible and individually rational. \end{lemma} \begin{proof} Regarding universal truthfulness, since we have a probability distribution over two different mechanisms, it suffices to argue about the truthfulness of each of them separately.

-Firstly, in \Cref{mechanism:mono-sm-pred} with probability $p$, we run a procedure, that only hires the first agent $j$ such that $v(j)\geq \frac{a\cdot \omega}{z}$ and pay her $B$, which is truthful since the private information of the agents is not used and for each agent $i$ it holds that $c_i\leq B$.
+Firstly, in \Cref{mechanism:mono-sm-pred} with probability $p$, we run a procedure, that only hires the first agent $j$ such that $v(j)\geq \frac{a\cdot \omega}{\gamma}$ and pay her $B$, which is truthful since the private information of the agents is not used and for each agent $i$ it holds that $c_i\leq B$.

 Coming now to the second part of \Cref{mechanism:mono-sm-pred} that is run with probability $1-p$, fix an arrival sequence, as realized by the random arrival model.
 Note that the agents have no control over the position in which they arrive.
-Hence, any agent $i \in N_1$ is always rejected by the mechanism, regardless of the cost she declares.
 Moreover, each agent $i \in N$ is offered a price $p_i$, which is independent of her declared cost, since agent $i$ has no control over her slot of arrival and thus cannot affect her marginal contribution.

 For the sake of contradiction, assume that agent $j\in N$ can achieve a better outcome by misreporting a cost $b_j \neq c_j$, while all other agents keep the same reported costs.
 Suppose first that agent $j$ belongs to the winning set $S$, under the truthful profile.
-Then by misreporting, she receives the same payment as long as her declared cost is below the threshold $p_j$ which is still the same as before, since the algorithm runs in exactly the same way up until the time that $i$ arrives.
+Then by misreporting, she receives the same payment as long as her declared cost is below the threshold $p_j$ which is still the same as before, since the algorithm runs in exactly the same way up until the time that $j$ arrives.
 If the declared cost is above the threshold, she is rejected by the mechanism and receives a payment of 0.
 Hence, when $j \in S$, she cannot guarantee a better utility by misreporting her true cost.
 Suppose now that agent $j$ does not belong to the solution $S$, under truthful reporting.
 She certainly cannot benefit by reporting a higher cost than $c_j$, as that would still result in rejection by the mechanism.
 Additionally, if she reports a lower cost than $c_j$ and she is added to the solution $S$, this means that the reason for rejection before was that the offered payment was less than her true cost $c_j$ (and not because of budget exhaustion).
-By reporting $b_c < c_j$, given that the payment offered by the mechanism remains the same, this results in negative utility for agent $j$.
+By reporting $b_j < c_j$, given that the payment offered by the mechanism remains the same, this results in negative utility for agent $j$.
 All of the above leads to the conclusion that no agent can benefit from misreporting her true cost.